Three elderly women by the sea, all seen from the back and wearing bath robes.

 An elderly woman with a walking frame with wheels, being assisted by a younger woman who is behind her.

-Swedish elderly care aims to find the right level of assistance for each person.
+Elderly care in Sweden aims to find the right level of assistance for each person.
 Photo: Folio/imagebank.sweden.se

 An elderly man and woman having breakfast in a kitchen, sitting on each side of a table.